Severny Uranium Camp

-The prisoners of Chaunlag constructed the camp “Severniy” during the early 1950s.
+Prisoners of Chaunlag constructed the Severny Camp Facility during the early 1950s.

-The camp is located on the Chukotka highlands, 60 km away from the city Pevek, between the streams Shirokyi and Utiniy.
-From the west, a dirt road comes to the camp.
+The camp is located on the Chukotka highlands 60 km away from the city of Pevek, between the Shiroky Stream and the Utiny Stream.
+A dirt road leads to the camp from the west.

-According to the memories of the prisoners, the Chaunlag camp was built in autumn 1950.
-First, the prisoners lived in tents, made holes using ammonite, placed poles and watch-towers and pulled the wire.
+According to prisoners’ memoirs, the Chaunsky Camp was built in autumn 1950.
+First, prisoners lived in tents, made holes using ammonite, placed poles, and watch-towers, and pulled the wire.

-In the spring of 1951, they started to construct the barracks from stone, fragments of which has preserved by today.
-At the same time, they constructed the mine and roadways for transporting the ore with manpower.
+In the spring of 1951, they started constructing stone barracks fragments of which have preserved until today.
+At the same time, they built a mine with several drifts for the manual transportation of ore in trolleys.
 A diesel-engine power plant supplied electricity but during the first winter, it did not function, so the prisoners warmed themselves using coal.

-The camp consisted of around 25 separate buildings that are currently ruined.
+The camp facility was made up of around 25 separate buildings that are currently ruined.
 All of the buildings were made of either cobblestones or logs.
-Besides the capital structures, there was also a number of the engineer constructions (mines, piers, and rails) and small architectural forms (watchtowers and stairs) on the territory of the camp.
+Besides the capital structures, there were also a number of engineer constructions (mines, piers, and rails) and small architectural forms (watchtowers and stairs) on the territory of the camp facility.

-120 meters to the West from the camp “Severniy”, there is a jail with a punishment cell, built in 1951-1953.
+120 meters to the west from the Severny Camp Facility, there is a jail with solitary confinement cells built in 1951-1953.
 The construction is a one-story rectangular building enclosed with a fence made of barbed wire and wooden poles.

-Chaunlag labor camp of Dal'stroy existed from 1951 to 1953.
-Besides from uranium ore mining, prisoners were engaged in geological surveying and road building.
-The population of the camp was: by 1 September 1951 10,941 people and by 19 June 1952 7,274 people.
+Chaunlag or Chaunsky Corrective-Labor Camp (ITL) of Dalstroy existed from 1951 to 1953.
+Besides from uranium ore mining, camp prisoners were engaged in geological surveying and road building.
+The prison population of the camp by 1 September 1951 was 10,941 people and by 19 June 1952 it was 7,274 people.

-This video was filmed in August 2015, during the expedition of the GULAG History Museum under the direction of the head of Museum Roman Romanov to Chukotka.
-The expedition started in Pevek and took place at the uranium camps of Chaunlag “Vostochniy” and “Severniy”.
-During the expedition, numerous exhibits have been collected.
-In addition, the staff of the expedition created cartographical air photos, 3D panorama, photos and videos of preserved buildings and fragments of the camp.
+This video was filmed in August 2015 during the expedition of the GULAG History Museum to Chukotka that was guided by the head of the Museum Roman Romanov.
+The expedition started in Pevek and led to the uranium camps of Chaunlag – Vostochny and Severny.
+During the expedition, a large number of exhibits have been collected.
+In addition, the staff of the expedition conducted aerial mapping, created a 3D panorama, took photos, and shot videos of preserved buildings and the adjacent territory.

-Based on the results of the expedition, buildings and structure of the former camps of Chaulnag Dal’nostroy received historical monument status.
-This provides us an advantage for monument conservation, and protection of the territory as well as to get access for researchers.
+Based on the results of the expedition, buildings and structures of the former camps of the Chaunlag of Dalstroy were granted the status of a historical monument.
+This gives the opportunity for monument conservation and protection of the territory as well as the access for researchers to work there.